zocker-160/ifm/doc/solving.rst

 As soon as the task is done, you teleport to the new location---no intervening rooms are visited.
 Note that because each task is only done once, this method of travel can only be used once.
-Note also that the ``drop`` and ``leave`` actions are done before teleporting you to the new location (so if you drop items in the "current room", you will be teleported away from the dropped items).
+Note also that the :keyword:`drop` and :keyword:`leave` actions are done before teleporting you to the new location (so if you drop items in the "current room", you will be teleported away from the dropped items).

 Other Game Features
 ===================